nats-io/nats-architecture-and-design/adr/ADR-61.md

 to be populated on every server, reflecting that server's own view of the configured peer set, regardless of whether it is the leader.

+`meta_cluster` also gains two fields, populated on every server regardless of leadership:
+`quorum_needed`, an integer always present that reports the server's current effective quorum, and `rescue`, a boolean present (and `true`) only while a rescue is active on that server.
+Together with `replicas` these let an operator choose a sensible `quorum_needed` before issuing a rescue, and confirm afterwards, per server, that it took effect.

 ### Server behavior

 On receiving a valid request, a server:

 1. Verifies the request was received on the system account.
-2. Verifies that `quorum_needed` is at least 1 and no larger than its current view of the meta peer set size.
+2. Verifies that `quorum_needed` is at least 1 and no larger than its current effective quorum.
 3. Verifies that this server is a voting member of the meta group.
 4. Verifies that, from its own perspective, the meta group currently has no leader.
 If this server knows of a current meta leader, the request is rejected: a healthy meta layer must not be reconfigured through this API.
+5. Verifies that this server's own Raft log is not empty.
+A server with an empty log could never win a normal election against peers holding data.
+However, a lowered quorum could let it be elected on empty votes alone while the lost peers holding the only copies of the data remain unreachable.
+A rescue must therefore be issued on a surviving server that has data; if every surviving server's log is empty, this reverts to a cluster bootstrap which does not require a rescue.
-5. Otherwise, the server lowers its meta group's effective quorum to `quorum_needed`, starts a 5 minute rescue timeout, and resumes Raft.
+6. Otherwise, the server lowers its meta group's effective quorum to `quorum_needed`, starts a 5 minute rescue timeout, and resumes Raft.
 It logs a `WARN` and emits an advisory (see below) describing the change, making clear that an unsafe rescue has been applied.

-Checks 3 and 4 are the safety gate for this API: together they require that the server believes the meta layer is genuinely stuck, no leader is known and the server itself is eligible to participate in an election, before it will change the quorum.
+Checks 3, 4, and 5 are the safety gate for this API: together they require that the server believes the meta layer is genuinely stuck, no leader is known and the server itself is eligible to participate in an election and actually holds data, before it will change the quorum.

+While a rescue is active, vote grants from peers whose own log is empty also count toward the candidate's quorum (normally they do not).
+This only applies when the candidate itself has a non-empty log, so empty-log servers can still never form quorum purely among themselves; a data-holding survivor must be present to be elected leader.

 Once a majority of the online servers under the new lowered quorum have applied the change, the meta group can elect a leader and the meta layer becomes available again.
 The